-Throughout high school, Shukla has taken 13 AP courses, received above a 1400 on her SAT, been in basketball and several honor societies and shifted between the first and second ranks of her class.
-Among the 12 colleges that she applied to this fall, her favorites included Northwestern, Brown, Stanford, Columbia and The University of Chicago.
+Throughout high school, Shukla has taken 13 AP courses, received above 1400 on her SAT, been in basketball and several honor societies and shifted between the first and second ranks of her class.
+Among the 12 colleges that she applied to this fall, her favorites included Brown, Stanford, Columbia and The University of Chicago.

 “College has always been a super big thing in my life from a very young age,” Shukla said.
 “I really looked forward to college and I had this perfect idea of it being an amazing opportunity to study and learn in an environment made for education.”

 “I really hated the college process,” Shukla said.
-“It really broke down my idea of my self-worth and it sucked.
+“It broke down my idea of my self-worth and it sucked.
 I was super sad all the time and my self-confidence really took a hit.”

 She did receive approval from six schools, however, including Wellesley, UT Austin and others which Shukla said she expected to get into.
-These schools are what Shukla refers to as her safety schools, the ones which acted as backups throughout her admissions process.
+After being rejection from several of her top schools, she said it was difficult to feel excited over these acceptance letters.

-“It was damaging because I really cared about it,” Shukla said.
+“It was damaging because I really cared about it,” she said.
 “I really wanted it, I really worked for it and my whole life I had been thinking about it.
 I would say that the importance it had in my life was the reason that the rejection was damaging.”